Build Winning Teams with iMocha

 FAQs

-When should companies do a skills gap analysis?
+3. How do you conduct a skills gap analysis?

 A healthcare company adding telemedicine services found nurses lacked digital communication skills through a skills gap analysis.
 After specific training using a tool like iMocha, patient satisfaction increased by 22%.